Credit Suisse Group (CS) Bonds Trading 1.3% Higher

-An issue of Credit Suisse Group AG (NYSE:CS) debt rose 1.3% against its face value during trading on Friday.
+An issue of Credit Suisse Group AG (NYSE:CS) bonds rose 1.3% against their face value during trading on Monday.
 The debt issue has a 7.25% coupon and will mature on September 12, 2049.
-The debt is now trading at $97.50 and was trading at $98.00 last week.
-Price changes in a company’s debt in credit markets often anticipate parallel changes in its share price.
+The bonds in the issue are now trading at $97.50 and were trading at $98.00 one week ago.
+Price moves in a company’s bonds in credit markets sometimes anticipate parallel moves in its share price.

-A number of brokerages have commented on CS.
-Zacks Investment Research upgraded Credit Suisse Group from a “sell” rating to a “hold” rating in a research note on Tuesday, November 6th.
-ValuEngine upgraded Credit Suisse Group from a “sell” rating to a “hold” rating in a research note on Thursday, November 1st.
-Deutsche Bank reiterated a “buy” rating on shares of Credit Suisse Group in a research note on Wednesday, August 1st.
-Royal Bank of Canada downgraded Credit Suisse Group from an “outperform” rating to a “sector perform” rating in a research note on Friday.
-Finally, Keefe, Bruyette & Woods downgraded Credit Suisse Group from an “outperform” rating to a “market perform” rating in a research note on Wednesday.
-Six research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-Credit Suisse Group currently has an average rating of “Buy” and an average target price of $16.50.
+A number of research firms have recently weighed in on CS.
+Royal Bank of Canada cut Credit Suisse Group from an “outperform” rating to a “sector perform” rating in a report on Friday.
+Keefe, Bruyette & Woods cut Credit Suisse Group from an “outperform” rating to a “market perform” rating in a report on Wednesday, November 21st.
+Zacks Investment Research upgraded Credit Suisse Group from a “sell” rating to a “hold” rating in a report on Tuesday, November 6th.
+Societe Generale restated a “hold” rating on shares of Credit Suisse Group in a report on Friday, November 2nd.
+Finally, ValuEngine upgraded Credit Suisse Group from a “sell” rating to a “hold” rating in a report on Thursday, November 1st.
+Six investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $16.50.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Renaissance Technologies LLC boosted its stake in shares of Credit Suisse Group by 8.3% during the 3rd quarter.
-Renaissance Technologies LLC now owns 4,515,988 shares of the financial services provider’s stock worth $67,469,000 after acquiring an additional 344,200 shares in the last quarter.
-Northern Trust Corp boosted its stake in shares of Credit Suisse Group by 2.7% during the 2nd quarter.
-Northern Trust Corp now owns 2,538,736 shares of the financial services provider’s stock worth $37,776,000 after acquiring an additional 66,330 shares in the last quarter.
-Tocqueville Asset Management L.P. boosted its stake in shares of Credit Suisse Group by 3.2% during the 3rd quarter.
-Tocqueville Asset Management L.P. now owns 1,887,354 shares of the financial services provider’s stock worth $28,197,000 after acquiring an additional 58,095 shares in the last quarter.
-Eaton Vance Management boosted its stake in shares of Credit Suisse Group by 17.9% during the 3rd quarter.
-Eaton Vance Management now owns 1,333,509 shares of the financial services provider’s stock worth $19,922,000 after acquiring an additional 202,909 shares in the last quarter.
-Finally, Bank of New York Mellon Corp boosted its stake in shares of Credit Suisse Group by 252.4% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 1,308,059 shares of the financial services provider’s stock worth $19,542,000 after acquiring an additional 936,895 shares in the last quarter.
+A number of institutional investors have recently made changes to their positions in the stock.
+Renaissance Technologies LLC boosted its holdings in Credit Suisse Group by 8.3% during the 3rd quarter.
+Renaissance Technologies LLC now owns 4,515,988 shares of the financial services provider’s stock valued at $67,469,000 after acquiring an additional 344,200 shares during the period.
+Northern Trust Corp boosted its stake in shares of Credit Suisse Group by 2.7% in the 2nd quarter.
+Northern Trust Corp now owns 2,538,736 shares of the financial services provider’s stock valued at $37,776,000 after buying an additional 66,330 shares during the period.
+Tocqueville Asset Management L.P. boosted its stake in shares of Credit Suisse Group by 3.2% in the 3rd quarter.
+Tocqueville Asset Management L.P. now owns 1,887,354 shares of the financial services provider’s stock valued at $28,197,000 after buying an additional 58,095 shares during the period.
+Eaton Vance Management boosted its stake in shares of Credit Suisse Group by 17.9% in the 3rd quarter.
+Eaton Vance Management now owns 1,333,509 shares of the financial services provider’s stock valued at $19,922,000 after buying an additional 202,909 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its stake in shares of Credit Suisse Group by 252.4% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 1,308,059 shares of the financial services provider’s stock valued at $19,542,000 after buying an additional 936,895 shares during the period.
 Institutional investors own 2.85% of the company’s stock.

-COPYRIGHT VIOLATION NOTICE: This report was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this report on another website, it was illegally stolen and reposted in violation of U.S. & international trademark and copyright legislation.
-The legal version of this report can be read at https://macondaily.com/2018/11/25/credit-suisse-group-cs-bonds-trading-1-3-higher.html.
+TRADEMARK VIOLATION WARNING: This report was originally published by Macon Daily and is owned by of Macon Daily.
+If you are viewing this report on another website, it was illegally stolen and republished in violation of US and international trademark & copyright laws.
+The original version of this report can be accessed at https://macondaily.com/2018/11/26/credit-suisse-group-cs-bonds-trading-1-3-higher-2.html.

 About Credit Suisse Group (NYSE:CS)